 Non club members are very welcome to join us on any of the club meetings.
-If you are just starting out on this hobby and have no telescope you are very free to use members telescopes.
+If you do not have a telescope you are most welcome to use our members Telescopes.

 There is a small charge per Person of £3.
 However on nights with a speaker a charge of £5 is asked.